libgit2/pygit2/docs/install.rst

 Python requirements (these are specified in ``setup.py``):

-- cffi 1.4+
+- cffi 1.9.1+
 - cached-property

-Libgit2 **v1.4.x**; binary wheels already include libgit2, so you only need to worry about this if you install the source package
+Libgit2 **v1.4.x**; binary wheels already include libgit2, so you only need to worry about this if you install the source package.

 Optional libgit2 dependecies to support ssh and https: